 The rules surrounding the CEO Pay Ratio generally require companies to identify the median employee only once every three years and then calculate the total compensation for that employee each year.
-During 2020, there were no significant changes to MGE's employee population and no changes to employee compensation arrangements; however, due to specific circumstances related to the median employee from the prior disclosure, MGE selected a new median employee in this year's disclosure.
-Based on the facts and circumstances, using the new median employee did not significantly impact the pay ratio disclosure.
+During 2021, there were no significant changes to MGE's employee population and no changes to employee compensation arrangements, leading MGE to select the same median employee as in last year's disclosure.
 The median employee identified is not eligible for a bonus or enrolled in the Company's defined benefit pension plan.